Home > Become a Notary > How to Become a Louisiana Notary

 To become a notary in Louisiana, you must:

-2. Submit a completed Application to Qualify for Appointment as Notary Public form to the secretary of state with a $35 qualifying fee prior to the pre-assessment test.
+2. Submit an Application to Qualify for Appointment as Notary Public on the secretary of state’s website and pay a $35 qualifying application fee.

-3. Register online for the notary exam pre-assessment and submit a $30 test fee.
+3. Register online for the Notary Exam Pre-Assessment when your application is approved.
+There is a $30 test fee.

-4. After receiving your score on the notary exam pre-assessment, register online to take the state notary exam and submit a registration fee of $100.
+4. Register online to take the state notary exam and submit a registration fee of $100.
+Note: You must receive a score on the Notary Exam Pre-Assessment to register for the state notary exam.

 5. Take and pass the state notary exam administered by the Louisiana Secretary of State.

-Note: Attorneys are exempt from the bond requirement; however, they must file an original certificate of good standing from the Louisiana Supreme Court issued within the past thirty days.
+• Attorneys are exempt from having to take the Notary Exam Pre-Assessment and state notary exam and filing a surety bond or errors and omissions policy with the secretary of state; however, they must file an original certificate of good standing from the Louisiana Supreme Court issued within the past thirty days with the Oath of Office form and Official Notary Signature form.

 Who can become a notary public in Louisiana?

-To become a notary in Louisiana, a notary applicant must meet the following requirements:
+To become a notary in Louisiana, a notary applicant must meet the following eligibility requirements:

 1. Be eighteen years of age or older.

-2. Be a resident citizen or alien of this state.
+2. Be a resident citizen or alien of Louisiana.

 3. Be registered to vote in the parish in which they seek a notary commission.